Death toll from Karachi mall fire rises to 26, with many still missing - PRESS AI WORLD

 Crime

-• Rescue operations face challenges due to the complex layout of the mall and reports of individuals potentially trapped inside.
+• Rescue operations face challenges due to the unstable structure of the building.

 SHARE THIS ARTICLE: